 Manual approvals are a great starting point, when the number of projects that require approval is low.
 The number of notifications will exponentially grow as time goes on.
 It is common for the frequency of deployments to go from once a quarter to once a week, and it is important for the signal to noise ratio to remain high.
 Having a DBA spend time approving minor stored procedure changes is not productive.
 This section shows you how to take the manual approval process and add logic for automated approvals.

 Ad-hoc data change scripts

 Sometimes an application causes data to get into an odd state, but the bug can be hard to reproduce and the priority to fix the bug might be low.
 However, the data still needs to be fixed.
 This is where an ad-hoc data change script can be used to fix a specific record in a specific database in a specific environment.

 Most database deployment tooling wraps everything in a transaction.
 The entire changeset goes or nothing goes.
 However, we have encountered companies who also want to take a backup of the database prior to any changes being applied.
 If something goes wrong, then the process should automatically roll everything back.
 In our experience, that is very dangerous and rife with a lot of what-if scenarios.

-We recommend rolling forward.
+We recommend rolling forward or making your database changes backward compatible.
 Learn more about automatic backups and rollbacks.